 Distributor: Columbia Pictures

 Peter (Kastner), an eighteen-year-old who lives with his parents and sister in a middle-class Toronto suburban wasteland in the early 1960s, is a rebel without a cause or a clue.
 He argues with his parents, skips school, makes his girlfriend pregnant (she leaves him), and is exploited by a hostile adult world when he leaves home.
 He finally runs away with stolen money and a stolen car.
 The film’s mundane storyline is overcome by beautiful performances and the purity of its intentions.
-Originally slated as a half-hour docudrama on juvenile delinquency for the Unit B of the NFB, the film was shot as a feature and went on to win critical acclaim in New York, and subsequently in Canada, and remains a seminal if flawed film in the development of early English-Canadian cinema.
+Originally slated as a half-hour docudrama on juvenile delinquency for the Unit B of the NFB, the feature film was shot in three weeks in Toronto and went on to win critical acclaim in New York, and subsequently in Canada, and remains a seminal – if flawed – film in the development of early English-Canadian cinema.